Chloe-Johnson/Security_Portfolio/ELK-Stack-Project/README.md

 ### FileBeat
 - *Which file is the playbook?* filebeat-playbook.yml
-- *Where do you copy it?* on the ELK server at: /etc/ansible/roles/filebeat-playbook.yml
+- *Where do you copy it?* on the Ansible controle node at: /etc/ansible/roles/filebeat-playbook.yml
 - *Which file do you update to make Ansible run the playbook on a specific machine?* Ansible host file at /etc/ansible/hosts
-- *How do I specify which machine to install the ELK server on versus which to install Filebeat on?* In the configuration file on the ELK machine, Filebeat is built to collect data about specific files on remote machines, it must be installed on the VMs you want to monitor
+- *How do I specify which machine to install the ELK server on versus which to install Filebeat on?* This requires a Kibana endpoint configuration, on the configuration file (filebeat-config.yml) this looks like: setup.kibana:
+  host: "10.1.0.4:5601" Because we are connecting the webVM's to the ELK server, we need to edit the configuration file to include the ELK server's IP address.
+Filebeat is built to collect data about specific files on remote machines, it must be installed on the VMs you want to monitor
 - *Which URL do you navigate to in order to check that the ELK server is running?* http://10.1.0.4:5601/app/kibana

 _As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._

 **Installing FileBeat**

+- From the JumpBox, start and attach to Ansible Control Node:
+    **sudo docker start 02c5de3e7ef7**
+    **sudo docker attach 02c5de3e7ef7**
 - Download template filebeat-config.yml to /etc/ansible/files
   - run: **curl       https://gist.githubusercontent.com/slape/5cc350109583af6cbe577bbcc0710c93/raw/eca603b72586fbe148c11f9c87bf96a63cb25760/Filebeat >> /etc/ansible/filebeat-config.yml**
 - Edit Filebeat Configuration File template to include the IP address of ELK machine and port numbers